NASHUA REGIONAL PLANNING COMMISSION BYLAWS

 C. Vacancies: In the event a vacancy occurs in any office during the term of office, the Nominating Committee in effect shall nominate a replacement to be voted on at the next meeting of the Commission to fill the unexpired term of office.

-E. Chairman: The Chairman shall preside at all Commission meetings.
-The Chairman shall call special meetings and shall have the right to vote on all matters which may come before the Commission.
-The Chairman shall be a member ex-officio of all committees except the Nominating Committee.
+E. Chairman: The Chair shall preside at all Commission meetings.
+The Chair shall call special meetings and shall have the right to vote on all matters which may come before the Commission.
+The Chair shall be a member ex-officio of all committees except the Nominating Committee.

-F. Vice-Chairman: The Vice-Chairman shall perform the duties of the Chairman in the event of the absence or incapacitation of the Chairman.
-If both the Chairman and the Vice-Chairman are not present at a meeting, a quorum of the Commissioners shall select a Chairman pro-tem from the members of the Executive Committee present.
+F. Vice-Chairman: The Vice-Chair shall perform the duties of the Chair in the event of the absence or incapacitation of the Chair.
+If both the Chair and the Vice-Chair are not present at a meeting, a quorum of the Commissioners shall select a Chair pro tem from the members of the Executive Committee present.

 G. Treasurer: The Treasurer, working with the Executive Director, shall oversee all financial matters of the Commission.
 The Treasurer shall provide, through the Executive Director, biannual reports to the Commission on the financial status of the Commission.